Dr David F Taylor

 I'm also beginning work on a new history of spectacle from the Restoration to the Romantic period.
 This study contends that the theatre – as a visual art, a site of spectatorship, and an idea or metaphor – was a primary means through which eighteenth-century culture negotiated and contested questions of visuality, most especially the always-vexed relationship between word and image.

-I supervise graduate students at both MSt and DPhil level, and would be pleased to hear from potential students who’d like to undertake research in any of my areas of interest, or in literary history from 1660-1830 more broadly.
+I supervise graduate students at both MSt and DPhil level, and would be pleased to hear from potential students who’d like to undertake research in any of my areas of interest.

 - "Johnson's Textual Landscape."
 The Eighteenth-Century: Theory and Interpretation 59.1 (2018): 65-84